• Skip to main content

 PENFIELD (18-1) 76

-Jackson Green scored 10 of his 26 points in the first quarter as Penfield jumped to a 20-12 lead it never relinquished as the Patriots won their 12th straight game to end the regular season, taking their first league title in school history (sharing with Fairport).
+Jackson Green scored 10 of his 26 points in the first quarter as Penfield jumped to a 20-12 lead it never relinquished as the Patriots clinched a program-first share of the Monroe County Division I title with their 12th straight win.
 Green hit four three-pointers on the night.
-CJ Johnson scored 20 points, while Aaron Hardaway scored nine.
-Jake McCarthy put up six points, with Ryan Savino (4), Liam Dunne (3), Malcolm Bradley-Phillips (3), Peter Antinelli (2), and Dom Fantigrossi (1) also scoring.
-Alex Bartnicki led Webster Schroeder with 14 points, while Anthony Amico scored 10 points.
+CJ Johnson scored 20 points, while Aaron Hardaway added nine points.
+Jake McCarthy put up six points, with Ryan Savino (4), Liam Dunne (3), Malcolm Bradley-Phillips (3), Peter Antinelli (2), and Dom Fantigrossi (1) also scored.
+Alex Bartnicki led Webster Schroeder with 14 points, while Anthony Amico accounred for 10 points.
 Kalin Watkins (9), Andrew Lozovatskiy (6), Samuel Nick (4), Cole Dougherty (3), Christopher Unger (3), and Luke Rogers (2) rounded out scoring.

 WEBSTER THOMAS (9-11) 28